 I observe many business travellers on my daily commute using their tablets or smartphones to consume news updates, the latest issue of their favourite magazine or to participate in virtual meetings – and not a piece of paper in sight.
 Many hardly ever sit at a desk when they are in the office, such is the number of meetings they attend – in rooms with big screens and video conferencing facilities as standard.
 Instead of laptops they carry tablets to access the information they need.

 So perhaps getting them to consume information online isn’t the challenge?
-Time to put on our business analysis hats and ask some questions!

 Even such an enthusiastic adopter of PPM solutions as me is fully prepared to acknowledge that they don’t make it easy to get information out in easily digestible formats – usually involving some supplementary Excel-based wrangling of the data.
 And once that data is back in Excel?
 It’s often back to the “old” ways of producing and distributing reports to stakeholders.